AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 Apache, by default, listens on port 80 (HTTP), this isn’t a problem when running the server on your machine.
 But some cloud providers require that containers use different ports.

-In this repository I will detail how to configure an apache environment to deploy it on heroku.
+In this repository I will detail how to configure an apache environment to deploy it on Heroku.

 ## Set up